ErickFerrer96/Hacker-Rank/README.md

 # Hacker-Rank
-Repo for Hacker Rank problems as a hobbie
+Repo for Hacker Rank problems as a hobbie and learning.